 My Computer Won’t Connect to WiFi: Fix It Fast and Stay Online

-If you’re experiencing the frustrating issue of my computer won’t connect to wifi, start by checking that Wi-Fi is enabled and the signal is strong.
+If you’re experiencing the frustrating issue of my computer won’t connect to WiFi, start by checking that Wi-Fi is enabled and the signal is strong.
 Restart your computer and router, run the network troubleshooter, and verify your network adapter’s status.
 If needed, update drivers or reset network settings to restore your connection quickly and reliably.
-[1]
+[1] If you’d like a hand, our computer repairs team can help.

 Key Takeaways